Regeneron COVID-19 Antibody Cocktail Description

-Regeneron has recently partnered with Roche on August 19, 2020, to increase the global supply of COVID-19 Antibody Cocktail.
+Regeneron has recently partnered with Roche on August 19, 2020, to increase COVID-19 Antibody Cocktail's global supply.
 If COVID-19 Antibody Cocktail proves safe and effective in clinical trials and regulatory approvals are granted, Regeneron will manufacture and distribute it in the U.S., and Roche will develop, manufacture, and distribute it outside the USA.

 On October 28, 2020, the company announced 'positive, prospective results from an ongoing Phase 2/3 seamless trial in the COVID-19 outpatient setting showing its investigational antibody cocktail, met the primary and key secondary endpoints.

-In the overall patient population (n=799), patients were prospectively characterized prior to treatment by serology tests to see if they had already generated antiviral antibodies on their own and were thus classified as seronegative (no measurable antiviral antibodies) or seropositive (measurable antiviral antibodies).
+In the overall patient population (n=799), patients were prospectively characterized before treatment by serology tests to see if they had already generated antiviral antibodies on their own and were thus classified as seronegative (no measurable antiviral antibodies) or seropositive (measurable antiviral antibodies).

 The Phase 3 portion of this trial continues in non-hospitalized patients.
-COVID-19 Antibody Cocktail is also being studied in a Phase 2/3 clinical trial for the treatment of COVID-19 in hospitalized patients, the Phase 3 open-label RECOVERY trial of hospitalized patients in the UK, and a Phase 3 trial for the prevention of COVID-19 in household contacts of infected individuals.'
+COVID-19 Antibody Cocktail is also being studied in a Phase 2/3 clinical trial to treat COVID-19 in hospitalized patients, the Phase 3 open-label RECOVERY trial of hospitalized patients in the UK, and a Phase 3 trial for the prevention of COVID-19 in household contacts of infected individuals.'